Exploring Majors On Your Own

 Finally, it is important to know that employers say that if they want a specific skill set such as Accounting, Engineering, or Architecture, they will hire for that skill set.
 Otherwise, they are looking for students who have a well-rounded education and want to continue to learn.
 The most important quality they look for is "finishing what you start," which is indicated by a bachelor's degree.

-If you still are having difficulty narrowing your passion and interest areas, make an appointment with Stephen Crynes in the Assessment Center at (405) 325-4336.
+If you still are having difficulty narrowing your passion and interest areas, please make an appointment with the Major Exploration office.